 Yes, they are silly questions.
-Or, rather, they are asked in a silly way.
-Most of these questions, when directed to someone with tattoos (particularly if you have none) can make you appear to be a condescending A... yeah I wont say it here...
+Most of these questions, when directed to someone with tattoos (particularly if you have none) can make you appear to be a condescending a******.
+Yeah, I won't say it here.

-I would like to say that I can stay as articulate when I get asked these questions in normal scenarios.
-I can't say I have much patience when they are asked- unless by children, because they are asking out of genuine curiosity, not because they are trying to be superior or judgemental.
+When asked these questions in normal scenarios, I try to remain articulate, although I can't say I have much patience (unless the questions are asked by children, because they are asking out of genuine curiosity, not because they are trying to be superior or judgmental).

-Either way, read on for some cynicism and a touch of humour as I answer these questions the way I hope I'd remember to when I am actually asked...
+Either way, read on for some cynicism and a touch of humour as I answer these questions the way I hope I remember to when I am actually asked.

-1- Will You Regret That When You're Older?
+1. Will You Regret Your Tattoo When You're Older?

 Well, first of all, I'm not a psychic, are you?
 How can I predict what I will be feeling at a particular point in the future.
 You're the weirdo for even asking!!!!